Co-Curricular

 Our co-curricular programme is where passions are discovered, confidence is built and lifelong friendships begin.

 Through sport, performance, leadership, outdoor adventure and volunteering, our pupils gain confidence, resilience and teamwork.
 These skills can’t always be taught in a classroom but are just as vital for life beyond school.
-Whether they’re performing on stage, competing in a sports final or fundraising for a cause they care about, CHS pupils learn how to make things happen.
+A wide range of clubs take place each week and pupils are encouraged to try new things at every stage in their CHS journey.

 It’s these real-world experiences that help our pupils stand out in university interviews, job applications and in future careers.